Bounty (brand): Advertising

 In the UK, they had a campaign featuring 2 large, stubbly men wearing wigs and dresses referred to as Brenda and Audrey performing household tasks that require a paper towel and comparing them to other products.
 Later, the adverts featured a man known as Juan Sheet, a pun on "one sheet", using the slogan "one sheet does Plenty" (Plenty being the name of the product in the UK at the time.)

 Product

 Consumer Reports reported (2014) the best paper towel was Bounty DuraTowel, followed by the next two on the list also being Bounty products.

 In 1998, Bounty started selling napkins.

 Sale of British rights

-In 2007, P&G sold its European business that also produced "Bounty" to SCA, and the product was then rebranded to Plenty in the UK.
+In 2007, P&G sold its European business that also produced "Bounty" to SCA (now Essity), and the product was then rebranded to Plenty in the UK.